Required as part of next year's first quarter Language Arts grade:

 Multiply your Baht:

-If you would like to get more bang for your Baht, continue reading books from the reading list provided for your grade level (or one grade level up).
+If you would like to get more bang for your baht, continue reading books from the reading list provided for your grade level (or one grade level up).
 For every 100 pages read, you will receive 15 Book Baht instead of just 10.
 On the Recording Form for Book Baht, place an * next to the title of the book if it is on the reading list provided.

 Audiobooks/E-books